StructifyAI/structify/docs/source/python_client/datasets.rst

 .. tip::
     You can edit the schema that is returned if it is missing something you need.
-In that case, you can use ``client.dataset.schema.modify`` to adjust the schema.
+In that case, you can use ``Structify.dataset.schema.modify`` to adjust the schema.

 .. _populating-datasets: